blingusblongus/kinetic-custom-lib/README.md

 - [ ] View a list of their submitted tickets
 - [ ] Sort submitted tickets by Status, Date Submitted, etc.
 - [ ] Submit a new Ticket
+  - [ ] with Title, Description, Requested Due Date
+  - [ ] with Attachments
+- [ ] Leave a comment on a ticket for a vTeams member

 A fulfiller should be able to: